Last updated: December 5, 2021

 Do you remember PieSync?
 Well, HubSpot acquired PieSync and turned it into Data Sync, which is at the core of Operations Hub now.

-So, Operations Hub is HubSpot’s latest offering, built for revenue operations (RevOps) teams.
+But let’s talk about what you can do with Data Sync and Operations Hub, HubSpot’s latest offering, built for revenue operations (RevOps) teams.

 This tool automates repetitive tasks and syncs and cleans customer data.
 Core features include data sync, programmable automation, and data quality automation.

-Unsurprisingly, you can use it to sync email marketing contacts to the CRM, e.g. from Mailchimp to HubSpot CRM.
+Unsurprisingly, you can use it to sync email marketing contacts to HubSpot CRM, e.g. from Mailchimp to HubSpot CRM.

 Ease of Set-Up